djipco/webmidi/website/api/classes/InputChannel.md

 # InputChannel

-The `InputChannel` class represents a MIDI input channel (1-16) from a single input device.
-This object is derived from the host's MIDI subsystem and cannot be instantiated directly.
+The `InputChannel` class represents a single MIDI input channel (1-16) from a single input device.
+This object is derived from the host's MIDI subsystem and should not be instantiated directly.

-All 16 `InputChannel` objects can be found inside the input's [channels](Input#channels) property.
+All 16 `InputChannel` objects can be found inside the input's [`channels`](Input#channels) property.

 **Since**: 3.0.0